gjwgit/rattleng/installers/README.md

 ```

 For a new install of R this will likely prompt you for a local install
 folder.
-Choose `yess` to go with the defaults.
+Choose `yes` to go with the defaults.
 Once setup the `pacman`
 package will manage the package installs within RattleNG.

 If you want to separately make sure you have the required R packages